Religious Zionism: Dress

 Simchat Beit HaShoeivah at Mercaz HaRav.
 The participants are dressed as typical for Shabbat.

 Shiur, Tel Aviv Yeshiva; the larger Kippot seen here, are more common amongst Yeshiva students, and Hardal.

-MK Orit Strook; the head covering and the sleeves are typical for the very religious; see also the above picture of ulpana students, and the picture at top for the longer, looser skirts described.

 Rabbi Yehuda Henkin; a dark suit is typical for a Religious Zionist Rosh Yeshiva or other (senior) Rabbi, and for other Rabbis on Shabbat.

 Religious Zionists are often called Kippot sruggot, or "sruggim", in reference to the knitted or crocheted kippot (skullcaps; sing. kippah) which are worn by the men (although some of the men wear other types of head coverings, such as black velvet kippot).
 Otherwise – particularly for the "dati lite" – their style of dress is largely the same as secular Israelis, with jeans less common; on Shabbat, they wear a stereotypically white dress shirt (recently a polo shirt in some sectors), and often a white kippah.
 Women usually wear (long) skirts, and often cover their hair, usually with a hair accessory, as opposed to a sheitel (wig) in the Haredi style.

 In the Hardal community, the dress is generally more formal, with an emphasis on appearing neat.
 The kippot, which are also knitted, are significantly larger, and it is common for tzitzit to be visibly worn, in keeping with the Haredi practice; payot (sidelocks) are similarly common, as is an (untrimmed) beard.
 Women invariably cover their hair – usually with a snood, or a mitpachat (Hebrew for "kerchief") – and often wear sandals; their skirts are longer and looser fitting.
 On Shabbat, men often wear a (blue) suit – atypical in Israel outside the Haredi world – and a large white crocheted kippah.

 At prayer, the members of the community typically use the Koren Siddur or the Rinat Yisrael.
 Homes often have on their bookshelves a set of the Steinsaltz Talmud (much as the Artscroll is to be found in American Haredi homes), Mishnah with Kehati, Rambam La'Am, Peninei Halakha, and/or Tzurba M'Rabanan; as well as a selection of the numerous popular books by leading Dati Leumi figures on the weekly parsha, the festivals, and hashkafa (discussions on Jewish thought).
 Similar to Haredi families, more religious homes will also have all of "The Traditional Jewish Bookshelf".